sefortescue/idiot/docs/about.md

 >"So in comparison to what you do know, what you don't know is of such magnitude that proportionally you know nothing and therefore are an idiot?"

 Precisely.
-I suppose we could take the reciprocal of $\eqref{eq:t1}$, then it wouldn't really be a proportion anymore, I would just be divergently stupid.
+I suppose we could consider the reciprocal of $\eqref{eq:t1}$, then it wouldn't really be a proportion anymore, I would just be divergently stupid.

+>"By that logic, wouldn't everyone be an idiot?"

+Clearly it's not my place to call **everyone** in the world an idiot, even if it's true.

->"Wait a minute... are you just looking for justification to do and say stupid things?"
+>"Wait a minute... are you just looking for justification to do stupid things?"

-Sort of -- well yes -- but actually not really.
+Sort of -- well yes -- but also not really.
+Depends on the thing I guess.
 Knowledge is a funny thing.
-Belief.
+If we think we already know something, then we're probably further away from actually knowing it then we would be if we maintained an outlook of perpetual ignorance.
+Recognition of our own stupidity is a necessary initial condition for any sort of meaningful learning.
+After that self-belief is the thing that matters.
+Perhaps it's important to differentiate between being stupid in order to learn, and taking stupid actions; in fact maybe the former prevents the latter.

+>"Think maybe you think too much?"